Skip menu

 First stop, the Church of Saint Stephen in Aosta, also known as the Church of Saint Etienne, which stands in the area of the Roman necropolis.
 Today, the religious building is a small and precious jewel offering artwork spanning several eras.

-The Tower of the Leper in Aosta is a fascinating Roman bastion converted into a feudal residence by the noble Friour family from 1191.
+The Tower of the Leper in Aosta is a Roman bastion converted into a feudal residence by the noble Friour family from 1191.
+The Tower takes its name from the novel Le lépreux de la cité d'Aoste, written in 1811 by Xavier de Maistre, which tells the story of Pietro Bernardo Guasco, a leper who was confined there in isolation.

-Also worth a visit is the Castello del Bramafame castle, which takes its name from the local phrase “bramé la fam”, which means “to cry out in hunger”.
-According to legend, this name refers to the actions of a member of the Challant family, who, out of jealousy, locked his wife in the castle and left her to starve to death.
+Also worth a visit, also along the Roman walls, the Bramafam Tower is also worth a stop, apparently derived from the Valdostan patois "bramé la fam" and meaning "to cry out for hunger."
+The name, according to one legend, refers to the act of a member of the Challant family who, out of jealousy, locked up his wife there, leaving her to starve to death.